Momita19/300-react-questions/README.md

 2. what is diffing and reconciliation algorithm?
 3. What is react fibre?
 4. what is synthetic system in react?
+5. what is the events and what are the different events in react?
+### Events are the actions that occurs in the web browser.
+### Different types of events with example
-5. Refs in react?
+6. Refs in react?
-6. functional vs class components
+7. functional vs class components
-7. server side and client side rendering
+8. server side and client side rendering
-8. high order components.
+9. high order components.
-9. lifecycle
+10. lifecycle
-10. context api vs redux